grew-nlp/grew_doc/content/corpus_stat.md

  * `ADJ_NOUN.pat` containing: `pattern { A[upos=ADJ]; N[upos=NOUN]; N -[amod]-> A; A << N }`
  * `NOUN_ADJ.pat` containing: `pattern { A[upos=ADJ]; N[upos=NOUN]; N -[amod]-> A; N << A }`

-The commands below computes the statistics about the number of occurrences of each pattern in each corpus:
+The command below computes the statistics about the number of occurrences of each pattern in each corpus:

 ```
 grew_daemon grep --patterns "ADJ_NOUN.pat NOUN_ADJ.pat" en_fr_zh.json